Joseph-Marie Jacquard

 An old Jacquard loom

-One of the first improvements of Jacquard was to eliminate the paper strip from Vaucanson’s mechanism and to return to Falcon’s chain of punched cards.
+One of Jacquard’s first improvements was to eliminate the paper strip from Vaucanson’s mechanism and return it to Falcon’s chain of punched cards.
 Then, he tried to avoid the expensive metal cylinders of Vaucanson.
 In fact, the term Jacquard loom is a misnomer, actually Jacquard’s invented an attachment (head), that adapts to a great many types of looms, that allow the weaving machine to create the intricate patterns often seen in Jacquard weaving.
 Thus any loom that uses the attachment is called a Jacquard loom.

 In April 1805 the Emperor and Empress Josephine visited Lyon, and during their tour, they viewed Jacquard’s new loom, and Napoleon exclaimed for Jacquard here is a man of vast talent and industry who is happy with so little.
 Jacquard granted the patent for Jacquard’s loom to the city of Lyon as public property.
 In return, Jacquard received a lifelong pension of 3000 francs, a huge sum for the time.
 Moreover, he received a royalty of 50 francs for each loom that was bought and used during the period of six years.
 This was a generous attitude towards the inventor and made him rich.
 By 1812 there were some 11000 Jacquard looms in use in France and despite energetic French efforts to keep the technology secret, they were also beginning to appear in other countries.